andriesfilmer/gtd/cheatsheets/monitoring.md

     watch free                                    # reruns the 'free' a command every 2 seconds by default. watch -n.1 'cat /proc/interrupts'# To see the interrupts occurring on your sys  tem.

-### pmap – Montor process memory usage on Linux

-Use this command to find out causes of memory bottlenecks.

-    pmap -d PID

 ## Part II (installed system tools)